MayaShenHongyu/VR-file-generator/UserManual.md

 ##### How to generate CSV files

 If you are on Windows, you can export an Excel sheet to CSV file by clicking on `File` -> `Export to ...` -> Choose CSV format.
+Or you can directly edit a CSV file with Excel.

 If you are on Mac, you can export a Numbers sheet to CSV file by clicking on `File` -> `Export to ...` -> `CSV...`.
 A window will pop up and you can click on `Next...` to proceed.
 Don't change anything in `Advanced Options`.